Ash-Coder-or-Not/Ash-Coder-or-Not.github.io/pages/index.md

 ---

 <details class="about-me" open=""><summary> About Me </summary>
     <p> Q: Who are you? <br>A: I'm a person.
 A person who's passionate about most things, but good at very few.
-One of which happens to be working with html. </p>
+One of which happens to be working with computers. </p>
     <p>Q: what are you doing here? <br>
       A: I like to write about the stuff I know.
 So, there'll be anywhere from zero to a bfhgillion blog entries covering useless rants about stuff that I'll probably take down in a couple of days after reading it again and realising how wrong I was when I wrote them, and lots of other unstructured content I can't think about yet.</p>
       <p>Q: what am i doing here? <br>